Wilfred/wilfred.github.com/_posts/2012-07-30-why-markdown-is-not-my-favourite-language.markdown

 missing features.
 Sadly, some implementations do not support plugins at all, and most do not have plugins for all the features I have listed here.
-I have also been disappointed with the bugginess of several plugins I tried, as they hadn't though about nesting correctly.
+I have also been disappointed with the bugginess of several plugins I tried, as they hadn't thought about nesting correctly.
 For example, a user wants their code snippets to be rendered as written, even if the syntax overlaps with table plugin's syntax.